-Dake, who also will hold an appointment as a professor of radiology, will assume his new duties on June 4.
+Dake, who also will hold an appointment as a professor of medical imaging, will assume his new duties on June 4.

 "I am excited about the appointment of Dr. Dake to this important leadership position at the University of Arizona," said UA President Robert C. Robbins.
 "Mike is a pioneer, recognized internationally in the field of interventional radiology, with whom I was privileged to work for over two decades at Stanford University.
 Mike's visionary leadership style will facilitate our partnership with Banner Health and prepare the Health Sciences Center to be a global leader in improving the health of humanity."

 Dake currently serves as Stanford University's Thelma and Henry Doelger Professor of Cardiothoracic Surgery.
 He made medical history in 1992 with the implantation of the world's first thoracic stent-graft at Stanford, the first aortic stent-graft done in the U.S.

 As the UA senior vice president for health sciences, Dake will lead the integration of undergraduate and graduate education, research and clinical activities among the UA health colleges and their clinical partners.
 The UA Health Sciences include the College of Medicine – Tucson; College of Medicine – Phoenix; College of Pharmacy; College of Nursing; and the Mel and Enid Zuckerman College of Public Health, and the UA Cancer Center.
 Dake will be part of the senior executive team for the University and will report directly to Robbins.